Extreme equivalent width-selected low-mass starbursts at $z=4-9$: insights into their role in cosmic reionization: Data and sample selection

-As a first step, we assessed the accuracy of the photometric redshifts ($z_{phot}$).
-To this aim, we used LiMe\footnote{\url{https://lime-stable.readthedocs.io/en/latest/}} \citep{Fernandez2024Lime}, a library that provides a set of tools to fit lines in astronomical spectra, to estimate the spectroscopic redshifts ($z_{spec}$) in both the PRISM and MR spectra.
-We assumed a single Gaussian for each line, with \oiiihb~modeled together as three blended Gaussians, while \halpha~was modeled with a Gaussian profile, merged (blended) with [N II]$\lambda\lambda$6548,6583\r{A} for PRISM (MR) spectra.
-We adopted $z_{phot}$ as an initial estimate of the redshift.
-We determined the observed central wavelength of the Gaussian fits of \oiii~to calculate $z_{spec}$.
-When \oiii~is not covered by the spectral range, the observed central peak of \halpha~is used to determine $z_{spec}$.
-The distribution of $z_{spec}$ of the sample is displayed in Fig. \ref{fig:zphot_zspec} and reported in Table \ref{lt_ewo3_err}.
-The sample covers redshifts from $z=3.86$ to $z=9.00$ with a median $z=5.22$ ($\sigma=1.17$).
-In Fig. \ref{fig:zphot_zspec} we show a comparison between $z_{phot}$ and $z_{spec}$, including the 1$\sigma$ uncertainty of the $z_{phot}$ based on their probability distribution functions \citep{Finkelstein2023}.
-We find a good agreement ($\rho=0.97$, $p\sim0$) between both quantities with a mean $\Delta z=z_{phot}-z_{spec}=0.13$ ($\sigma=0.23$) after removing overlapping sources.
-The galaxies at $z\sim4$ with large $z_{phot}$ uncertainties often have low-$z$ solutions with high probability, which are ruled out by the spectroscopic data.
+In {the central panel in} Fig. \ref{fig:zphot_zspec} we show a comparison between $z_{phot}$ and $z_{spec}$, including the 1$\sigma$ uncertainty of the $z_{phot}$ based on their probability distribution functions \citep{Finkelstein2023}.
+We find a good agreement ($\rho=0.97$, $p\sim0$) between both quantities with a mean $\Delta z=z_{phot}-z_{spec}=0.13$ ($\sigma=0.23$){, considering only one spectrum per galaxy in cases where a galaxy has both PRISM and MR spectra.} The galaxies at $z\sim4$ with large $z_{phot}$ uncertainties often have low-$z$ solutions with high probability, which are ruled out by the spectroscopic data.
 We highlight that no catastrophic outliers with $\Delta z>3$ are found.
 We note that larger $\Delta z$ are observed at $z\sim6-7$.
 In this range, \oiiihb~falls within the F356W filter, while \halpha~lies in the broader F444W filter.
 Although the F410M filter sits between them, it primarily samples the continuum rather than overlapping a strong spectral feature, and thus provides limited improvement in redshift precision.
 The combination of these two broad filters appears to result in less accurate $z_{phot}$ estimates compared to the $z\sim4-6$ range, where \halpha~may be captured by the narrower F410M filter, or where strong emission lines fall into the F277W and F356W filters, both of which are narrower than F444W.